WHAT IS AN INFRARED SAUNA?

 If you have a recent (acute) joint injury, it should not be heated for the first 48 hours after an injury or until the swollen symptoms subside.
 If you have a joint or joints that are chronically hot and swollen, these joints may respond poorly to vigorous heating of any kind.

 Metal pins, rods, artificial joints or any other surgical implants generally reflect infrared waves and thus are not heated by this system.
-Nevertheless, you should consult your physician prior to using an infrared sauna.
+Nevertheless, it is recommended that you consult your physician if you have a concern prior to using an infrared salt sauna.

 Pacemaker / Defibrillator

-The magnets used to assemble our wooden saunas (not used in the Solo System) can interrupt the pacing and inhibit the output of pacemakers.
+The magnets used to assemble our wooden saunas can interrupt the pacing and inhibit the output of pacemakers.
 Please discuss with your doctor the possible risks this may cause.

 ** The Food and Drug Administration has not evaluated these statements.
 All products and services, including written information, brochures and flyers, as well as information provided by telephone, verbally, or by any other means of communication, are not intended to diagnose, cure, or prevent any disease.
 The information provided by this website is for general informational purposes only.
 Respira Vita recommends that a trusted healthcare provider be consulted before beginning any treatment for any medical condition.
 We take no responsibility for customers choosing to treat themselves.